Business Playbook

 QuestionFormula or checkWhat it tells you

-What are my fixed monthly obligations?Rent, subscriptions, insurance, storage, financing, or other fixed costsThe baseline the business must cover before it feels comfortable
+What are my fixed monthly obligations?Rent, subscriptions, insurance, storage, outside debt service, or other fixed costsThe baseline the business must cover before it feels comfortable

 How many orders cover fixed obligations?Fixed obligations divided by expected contribution per orderA rough break-even order count, not a profit promise